Director of Health & Safety

 Workman, Elisa Parent Member

 Brenham ISD SHAC Meetings are held four times a year.
 Meetings are held on the second Thursday of the months of July, October, January, and April.
-The next Brenham ISD School Health Advisory Council Meeting will be held on Thursday, January 13, 2021 at 5:15pm.
-Location: BHS PLC Meeting Room.
-Agenda
+The next Brenham ISD School Health Advisory Council Meeting is a special meeting to consider the adoption of Health and PE curriculum.
+This meeting will be held on Thursday, 6/16/2022 at 3:45pm via Google Meet (Agenda).

 Physical Fitness Assessment (Grades 3–12)